-Musculoskeletal conditions encompass a very wide array of problems, but for simplicity I shall exclude under this category, both injuries and arthritis; for help with them, please look under their specific headings on my website.
-Under the musculoskeletal heading, I am going to give you an introduction to how acupuncture approaches conditions as diverse as frozen shoulder, stiff neck, tight shoulders, trapped nerves, carpal tunnel syndrome, knee pain, foot pain and other chronic pain conditions.
+Musculoskeletal conditions encompass a very wide array of problems, but for simplicity I shall exclude under this category, both injuries and arthritis; for help with them, please click on their specific headings.
+Under the musculoskeletal heading, I am going to give you an introduction to how acupuncture approaches conditions as diverse as frozen shoulder, stiff neck, tight shoulders, trapped nerves, carpal tunnel syndrome, knee pain, foot pain, fibromyalgia and other chronic pain conditions.

 In our first consultation, I need to establish when the problem began, whether you feel it was triggered by a particular event, or whether it has crept on gradually.
 Then there are some other things for you to think about.
 Do you feel pain all of the time, or only on certain movements?
 Is your range of movement restricted, and if so, how eg. a frozen shoulder might be preventing you from reaching into a back pocket or brushing your hair?
 Is the pain sharp or shooting, or does it feel more dull and heavy?
 Have you found it responds to movement, rest or warmth?
 Does the pain spread some distance from where you feel the focus of the problem lies eg. pain which radiates from your shoulder to your elbow or beyond?

 Next I will gather information on your health and wellbeing more generally, and note any other medical conditions which you have, or have had, in the past.
 We will move on to a thorough physical examination of the affected area and its surroundings, including assessing your range of movement and checking for tender areas.
 I can then give you your first treatment, aimed not only at helping the problem directly, but also at assisting with any subtle underlying imbalances which may have been perpetuating it: even stress may be one such factor.